14 Nissan • Jerusalem

 I smiled.
 Gamaliel’s young and zealous protege was being groomed for a place on the council.
 He and Jesus might have learned to respect each other in time, but they would have fought about every little decision.

 “Impossible.”
 I sighed and shook my head.
-There were other reasons Jesus would never have been welcome in the Sanhedrin, and I offered Nicodemus one.
+There were several reasons Jesus would never have been welcome in the Sanhedrin, and I offered Nicodemus one.
 “Jesus’ mother and her husband weren’t married when He was conceived.”
-A little fact that disqualified Him from serving on the Council.
+That little fact alone disqualified Him from serving on the Council.

 Nicodemus’ head snapped to look at me for a moment before he moved to Jesus’ feet.
 “I thought that was a malicious rumor started by the Pharisees.”